vamitrou/go_builder/README.md

-Docker image to build golang projects
+### Docker image to build golang projects.

+It can also run and build docker images.